spar5an/Msci-GW/HPC/Guide.md

 ---

-# 📁 Step 2 — Confirm venv path explicitly
+# Confirm venv path explicitly

 Let’s record the exact absolute path so we can use it in the PBS script: